Giants vs. Rockies Predictions & Picks - September 16

 Giants vs. Rockies Predictions & Picks: Odds, Moneyline, Spread - September 16

-Saturday's game features the San Francisco Giants (75-72) and the Colorado Rockies (54-92) facing off at Coors Field in what is expected to be a tight matchup, with a projected 6-4 win for the Giants according to our computer prediction.
-Game time is at 2:10 PM ET on September 16.
+Saturday's contest between the San Francisco Giants (75-73) and the Colorado Rockies (55-92) at Coors Field should be a competitive matchup, as our computer prediction projects a final score of 6-4, with the Giants coming out on top.
+First pitch is at 8:10 PM ET on September 16.

+This contest's pitching matchup is set, as the Giants will send Scott Alexander (7-2) to the mound, while Kyle Freeland (6-14) will answer the bell for the Rockies.

 Giants vs. Rockies Game Info & Odds